-Berlin Chemistry Symposium (BCS) and Chemistry in Practice (ChiP) The Berlin Young Chemists Forum and the Young Business Chemists organize the two days with a demanding program
+Berlin Chemistry Symposium (BCS) and Chemistry in Practice (ChiP) The Berlin German Young Chemists Network and the young business chemists organize the two days with a demanding program

 April 21-23, Freiberg

-The JCF Freiberg invites students to the 1st Central German Chemist Young Talent Symposium in Freiberg.
-Bachelor and master students can gather conference experience among their own kind in 10 to 15 minute lectures.
-In addition, activities outside of science are planned in the evenings.
+The JCF Freiberg invites students to the 1st Central German Young Scientist Symposium in Freiberg.
+Bachelor's and master's students can gain conference experience among their peers in 10 to 15 minute presentations.
+In addition, non-scientific activities are planned in the evenings.

 April 27, Cologne

-The GDCh Campus Event takes place at selected university locations and is aimed at everyone who would like to learn more about the chemical science landscape.
+The GDCh Campus Event takes place at selected university locations and is aimed at anyone who would like to learn more about the chemical science landscape.